tristonpalacios/react-omdb-instructions/part3.md

 )
 ```

-> NOTE: You are using `props`, so if you didn't add it as a parameter to your `FilmDetails` function, then your app will break.
+> NOTE: You are using `props`, so if you didn't add it as a parameter to your `Details` function, then your app will break.

 #### Step 2: Conditionally render the current film